pooltogether/v4-testnet/README.md

 Certain tasks require a "user" address like `claim` and `calculate`.

 Default the `wallet` address is used.
-A `user` address can be passedd
+A `user` address can be passed

 **Default (Index 0) Wallet in Mnemonic**<br/>
 `yarn task [TASK_NAME] --wallet 0`